-The Compensation Committee (the "Committee") reviews and approves the Company's executive compensation philosophy and policies and the application of such policies to the compensation of Mr. Wexner and other executive officers.
-The Company and the Committee have also retained independent compensation consultants to assist in developing, and periodically assessing the reasonableness of, the Company's executive officer compensation program.
+The Compensation Committee (the "Committee") reviews and approves the Company's compensation philosophy and policies and the application of such policies to the compensation of Mr. Wexner and other executive officers.
+The Company and the Committee have also retained independent compensation consultants to assist in developing and periodically assessing the reasonableness of, the Company's executive officer compensation program.

-COMPENSATION PHILOSOPHY
+COMPENSATION PHILOSOPHY.

 The Company seeks to apply a consistent philosophy to compensation for all leadership associates, including senior executives.
-The primary goal of the compensation program is to link total compensation to executive performance to enhance stockholder value.
-Accordingly, total compensation for leadership individuals is structured to provide a lower proportion as fixed compensation and a much higher variable proportion keyed to performance.
+The primary goal of the compensation program has been increasingly to link total executive compensation to performance that enhances stockholder value.
+Accordingly, total compensation for leadership individuals is structured to provide a lower proportion as fixed compensation and a much higher variable proportion keyed to business and stock performance.

-Our philosophy is built on the following basic principles:
+Our philosophy is based on the following basic principles:

-To Pay for Outstanding Performance
+To Pay for Outstanding Performance.

 The Company believes in paying for results.
-Individuals in leadership roles are compensated based on a combination of total Company, business unit and individual performance factors.
-Total Company and business unit performance are evaluated primarily on the degree by which financial targets are met.
-Individual performance is evaluated based upon several factors, including attainment of specific merchandise and financial objectives, building and developing a strong leadership team, developing an infrastructure to support future business growth, and controlling expenses.
+Individuals in leadership roles are compensated based on a combination of total company, business unit and individual performance factors.
+Total company and business unit performance are evaluated primarily on the degree by which financial targets are met.
+Individual performance is evaluated based upon several factors, including building brand identity, attainment of specific merchandise and financial objectives, building and developing a strong leadership team, developing an infrastructure to support future business growth and controlling expenses.
 In addition, a significant portion of total compensation is in the form of equity-based award opportunities to directly tie any increased compensation to increased stockholder value.

-To Pay Competitively
+To Pay Competitively.

-The Company is committed to providing a total compensation program designed to attract the best senior leaders to the business and to retain the best, most consistent performers.
-To achieve this goal, the Company annually compares its pay practices and overall pay levels with other leading retail, and where appropriate, non-retail companies, and sets pay guidelines based on this review.
+The Company is committed to providing a total compensation program designed to attract the best senior leaders to the business and to retain the best, consistently highest performers.
+To achieve this goal, the Company annually compares its pay practices and overall pay levels with other leading retail and where appropriate, non-retail companies, and sets pay guidelines based on this review.

-To Pay Equitably
+To Pay Equitably.

-The Company believes that it is important to apply generally consistent guidelines for all leadership compensation programs across business units, considering the size, complexity, stage of development and performance of the business.
+The Company believes that it is important to apply generally consistent guidelines for all leadership compensation programs across business units, considering the size, complexity, stage of development and performance of the business, along with the performance of the individual executive.

-PRINCIPAL COMPENSATION ELEMENTS
+PRINCIPAL COMPENSATION ELEMENTS.

-The principal elements of executive compensation at the Company are base salary, short-term performance-based cash incentive compensation, and equitybased incentive programs.
+The principal elements of executive compensation at the Company are base salary, short-term performance-based cash incentive compensation and equity-based incentive programs.
 In determining guidelines for each compensation element, the Company participates in compensation surveys which include approximately 75 national and regional specialty and department store retail businesses, chosen because of their general similarity to the Company in business and merchandise focus.
-In addition, the Company participates in special surveys focusing on special segments of the business, such as merchandise design and the personal care products business.
-The Company, along with its compensation consultants, analyzes executive compensation levels and practices relative to the performance of these competitor companies, and from this information, develops pay guidelines that generally target, and place the Company in, the 75th to 90th percentile of pay for those with exceptional performance.
+In addition, the Company participates in special surveys focusing on specific segments of the business, such as merchandise design and the personal care products business.
+The Company, along with its compensation consultants, analyzes executive compensation levels and practices relative to the performance of these competitor companies and, from this information, develops pay guidelines that generally target, and place the Company in, the 75th to 90th percentile of pay for those executives with exceptional performance.
 The competitor group that is surveyed is subject to periodic review and is modified from time to time to reflect new businesses, mergers, acquisitions and changes in business focus.
 The competitor group contains approximately 50% of the companies in the S&P Retail Stores Composite Index represented in the Stockholder Return Graph below.
-Subject to the needs of the Company, its policy is to attempt to design all incentive and equity-based compensation programs to meet the requirements for deductibility under the Code.
+The Company generally attempts to design all incentive and equity-based compensation programs to meet the requirements for deductibility under the Internal Revenue Code of 1986, as amended (the "Code").

-Base Salary
+Base Salary.